COVID-19 and Hodgkin Lymphoma: Frequently Asked Questions

 For advanced stage disease?

 ABVD with an interim PET/CT to allow for elimination of bleomycin in cycles 3 -6 per the RATHL trial continues as the standard of care in most centers.
 For patients with a positive interim PET/CT, experts are conservative about escalation of therapy (see NCCN guidelines).
-In the US, an alternative to PET-adapted therapy with ABVD in stage III/IV is AAVD per Echelon-1, replacing bleomycin with brentuximab vedotin, which permits routine growth factor support at the risk of somewhat more neurotoxicity (most reversible), myelosuppression and greater cost.
+In the US, an alternative to PET-adapted therapy with ABVD in stage III/IV is AAVD per Echelon-1, replacing bleomycin with brentuximab vedotin, which permits routine growth factor support at the risk of somewhat more neurotoxicity (most reversible), myelosuppression and greater cost (in part attributed to required use of growth factor support).

 For the elderly?